Suite 1300

 Post-Endo Restoration Coordination

-Billing coordination with restorative dentist for post placement (D2952/D2953) and core buildup (D2950) — preventing duplicate billing while ensuring each provider bills correctly for their services.
+Billing coordination with restorative dentist for post placement (D2952/D2953) and core buildup (D2950) preventing duplicate billing while ensuring each provider bills correctly for services.

 Cracked Tooth Billing Coordination

-Multi-procedure billing coordination for cracked tooth treatment — endodontic, buildup, and crown — with correct CDT sequencing and timing across appointments.
+Multi-procedure billing coordination for cracked tooth treatment, including endodontic therapy, buildup, and crown placement, with correct CDT sequencing and timing across appointments.

 Pre-Authorization Management